 Humanloop allows you to store Prompt and Agent definitions in your local filesystem and in version control, while still leveraging Humanloop’s prompt management and evaluation capabilities.
 This guide will walk you through using local Files in your development workflow.

-To follow along with the examples in this guide, create a Prompt named welcome-email
+To follow along with the examples in this guide, create a Prompt named welcome-email in the root directory of your Humanloop workspace.

 We’ll create a prompt that generates a welcome email for new customers.
 The Prompt uses the Humanloop .prompt format which has two main parts: